Taming-the-BEAST/Skyline-plots/README.md

 ### Install BEAST 2 packages

-While the coalescent-based Bayesian Skyline Plot is integrated in the BEAST2 core, we need to install the BDSKY package, which contains the birth-death skyline model.
+While the coalescent-based Bayesian Skyline Plot is integrated in the BEAST2 core, we need to install the BDSKY package, which contains the Birth-Death Skyline model.
 Installation of packages is done using the package manager, which is integrated into BEAUti.

 > Open the **BEAST2 Package Manager** by navigating to **File > Manage Packages**.